mrseanryan/tslint-folders/CONTRIBUTING.md

 Make and commit your changes.
 Make sure the commands npm run build and npm run test:prod are working.

-Finally send a [GitHub Pull Request](https://github.com/alexjoverm/tslint-folders/compare?expand=1) with a clear list of what you've done (read more [about pull requests](https://help.github.com/articles/about-pull-requests/)).
-Make sure all of your commits are atomic (one feature per commit).
+Finally send a [GitHub Pull Request](https://github.com/mrseanryan/tslint-folders/compare?expand=1) with a clear list of what you've done (read more [about pull requests](https://help.github.com/articles/about-pull-requests/)).
+Try to make your commits are atomic (one change per commit).

 ### dependencies